ErgiLiv/4CBLW00-20-Group-34/README.md

    - Police force resource allocation for each ward and LSOA based on the predictions

 ## Authors
-Group 34 - TU/e - Addressing real-world crime and security problems with data science (4CBLW00-20) course
+Group 34 - TU/e - Addressing real-world crime and security problems with data science (4CBLW00-20) course.

 ## License
 This project is part of the TU/e Addressing real-world crime and security problems with data science (4CBLW00-20) course and is intended for educational purposes.